Capital’s concrete concert hall plans backed before crunch hearing

-Proposals to build the first new concrete concert hall in the Capital for more than 100 years have been backed by planners ahead of a crunch hearing.
+Proposals to build the first new concert hall in Edinburgh for more than 100 years have been backed by planners ahead of a crunch hearing.

 Planning officers have recommended that permission to build the £45m Impact Centre be given the green light when proposals are determined by the development management sub-committee next week.